JiriBilek/WiFiSpiESP/README.md

 ### Compiling and flashing

 Don't forget to change the board values in the Arduino environment (menu Tools - Board and next).
+The application runs fine on minimum setup (512K, no SPIFFS).
 For flashing you will need to connect the USB to Serial converter to Rx and Tx pins and put CH_PD high (3.3V) and GPIO15 low (GND).
 Put GPIO0 low (GND) and reset the chip just before flashing begins.
 This is a standard procedure and you can find details anywhere on the Internet.
 If you are using modules with USB connection (NodeMCU, e.g.), all you have to do is to connect the module to your USB port.